maypattaranan/igjavascript/README.md

-# Instagram: Like and Comment functionality
+# Instagram: Building liking and commenting functionality using Javascript
-A simple Instagram cloned page using HTML, vanilla CSS and Javascript
+A simple Instagram cloned page
 Function:
 - Like button
 - Comment section + emojis